glani/EllipseDetectorLib/README.md

 This library has been written in Microsoft Visual Studio 2012.
 Files *.csproj contain all configurations for different platforms x64, x86 as well as Debug and Release modes.
 For successfull build [OpenCV](https://github.com/opencv/opencv) ought to be installed.
 In addition environment variable OPENCV_DIR where opencv is installed should be set

+#### Features and Capabilities
+Here are just a few examples of what EllipseDetectorLib can do:
+* [Samples](test-data/): A couple of images shows the initial and result images.

 #### What is YAED (Yet Another Ellipse Detector)?

-According to the comments in the code
+According to the comments in the code:

 This code is intended for academic use only.
 You are free to use and modify the code, at your own risk.